-The Early Sociocognitive Battery (ESB) is a new, innovative assessment for preschool children that is predictive of later language and social communication difficulties including autism spectrum disorder (ASD).
+The Early Sociocognitive Battery (ESB) is an innovative assessment for preschool children that is predictive of later language and social communication difficulties including autism spectrum disorder (ASD).

 The ESB can be used by speech and language therapists, clinical and educational psychologists, and paediatricians.
 It is also available for use by early years' professionals who have: